Skip to Content

 Most scholarships are expected to be used for course related costs.
 Some are specific to how they can be used, i.e. tuition fees.
 Read the regulations carefully.

 The majority of scholarships are open for New Zealand citizens or permanent residents only.
 However, there are some scholarships also offered to International students, including Massey University Doctoral and Masterate Research Scholarships.
-Please check the International website for a list of these scholarships.

 No, as regulations and closing date are regularly updated.
 Latest and up-to-date information is available from Scholarships and Awards website.